Subliminal Message Subconscious Learning

 Surround yourself with items or cues that will cause you to think about the topics you want to remember.
 Be curious.
 Quiz yourself often.
 There are ways to trick your brain into learning but a 1/3000th second flash of propaganda is not necessarily going to do it.

-We Know a Lot About the Brain but Have so Much More to Learn
+We Know a Lot but Have so Much More to Learn

 There are quite a few ways that your brain can be tricked into perceiving something different from the actual situation at hand.
 Your brain is really not all that smart at times and you can use this to your advantage.